talhakhan13/CIS-162-70/syllabus.md

 ## Final Exam

-A common final exam is taken by all CIS 162 sections on the Saturday morning before final exam week – December 6th 9:00 - 11:00 am.
+the final exam will be available on Saturday, December 6th, from 9:00AM - 3PM (EST).
+You must complete and submit the exam within that window to receive credit.

 ## Course Policies